dragonnn/efmt/README.md

 | f32                  |   fmt |        23420 |         1049 |         4799 |

 The contents of the table are shown graphically below.
-The sources for generating the data and the visualisation can be found in `tests/size`
+The sources for generating the data and the visualisation can be found in `tests/size` directory.

 ![Size comparisation](https://github.com/Simsys/tfmt/blob/main/tests/size/performance.png?raw=true)